 - A Christian is not someone who thinks Jesus was a good man and did good things, but does not believe that Jesus is God and the Son of God – Matthew 19:17.

-- A Christian is not someone who believes they must complete certain duties to be saved – Ephesians 2:8-9.
+- A Christian is not someone who believes he must complete certain duties to be saved – Ephesians 2:8-9.

 - A Christian is not someone who does good deeds – Romans 3:23; 6:23.